Working with dashboards and graphs

 However, returns are an inevitable part of retail.
 But it’s how you manage returns that can make or break for a successful business.

-And with 92% of customers returning to shop again after a happy returns experience, the returns process is one you want to get right.
+And wit92% of customers returning to shop again after a happy returns experience, the returns process is one you want to get right.
 Rather than treating returns as another business cost, it can actually drive-up revenue when you have an efficient process in place.
 With 89% of customers stating that the ease of the returns process is important to them when purchasing from an online retailer, it pays to ensure that your returns process is clear and easy.

 Whether your ecommerce company is big enough to have a finance team, or whether you’re a sole trader wearing many hats, you will have lots of important financial decisions to make.
 Here’s why returns should be at the top of that list.